2011 NHL Heritage Classic: Uniforms

 Josh Gorges, Gary Bettman and Steve Staios unveil the uniforms at a press conference announcing the game.

 As with other outdoor games, special jerseys were worn for the event.
 The Flames' uniform was maroon with burnt yellow stripes and tan pants that were inspired by the uniforms worn by the Calgary Tigers of the 1920s.
 The Flames wore the uniform to pay homage to the first professional hockey team in the city's history.
-As members of the Western Canada Hockey League of the 1920s, the Tigers won the league championship in 1924 before losing that year's Stanley Cup Finals to the Canadiens.
+As members of the Western Canada Hockey League of the 1920s, the Tigers won the league championship in 1924 before losing that year's Stanley Cup Final to the Canadiens.
 Montreal wore a classic version of their usual road sweater, the difference was the blue block numbering with the red outline, what the team wore prior to 1997.

 The Flames uniform received mixed reviews.
 Detractors compared the uniform to the outfit Ronald McDonald wears.
 They proved popular with fans, however; the league revealed a few days before the game that 16,000 Flames jerseys had been sold, compared to about 6,000 Montreal jerseys.
 Cheaper, unlicensed copies were widely available online and the Royal Canadian Mounted Police worked to stem the sale of counterfeit merchandise that was misrepresented as being authentic.